cgeo/cgeo.github.io/send2cgeo.md

 ### Registering browser and device:

-- After succesful installation of the script click "Register browser" on the right sidebar of the send2cgeo webpage       TO BE COMPLETED
+- After succesful installation of the script click "Register browser" on the right sidebar of the send2cgeo webpage <b>TO BE COMPLETED</b>
 - You can change the browser name by click on its name (optional step)
 - Run c:geo on your android device and select Menu → Settings → Services → send2c:geo
 - Specify a device name in the setting "Your device name" (optional step)
 - Select "Request Registration".
 You will get an info window showing a five digit PIN
-- Now click "Add a device" in your browser and enter this PIN              TO BE COMPLETED
+- Now click "Add a device" in your browser and enter this PIN  <b>TO BE COMPLETED</b>
-- The webpage should now show a registrated browser and device on the right sidebar
+- The webpage should now show a registrated browser and device on the right sidebar <b>TO BE COMPLETED</b>

 ## How to use send2cgeo
 <a name="usage"></a>